-You may think that you can skip out on sleep occasionally.
+You may think that you can skip out on adequate sleep occasionally.

 Although scientists have not yet discovered the exact mechanisms for how sleep helps with weight loss, many studies have already determined that there is a link between poor sleep and obesity.
 Researchers have speculated that sleep interruptions can change your metabolism.